flvossen/data-project-group-19/README.md

 ```
 We have decided to retain the outliers.
 Retaining outliers in PCA allows for capturing important, rare variations and reflecting the true complexity and diversity of real-world data, ensuring that meaningful patterns and extreme but legitimate variations are not lost.

-We used a scree plot to identify the optimal number of principal components to retain by showing the variance explained by each component and highlighting the point where additional components contribute less.
+We used a screeplot to identify the optimal number of principal components to retain by showing the variance explained by each component and highlighting the point where additional components contribute less.
 ```{r}
 screeplot (pca_result, type='lines',main="PC Variance by PC # (Screeplot) ")
 abline (h=mean ( (pca_result$sdev)^2), col= 'gray' , lty=2)